Discrete Compositional Generation via General Soft Operators and Robust Reinforcement Learning: Abstract

 \section{Abstract}

-A major bottleneck in scientific discovery involves narrowing a large combinatorial set of objects, such as proteins or molecules, to a small set of promising candidates.
-While this process largely relies on expert knowledge, recent methods leverage reinforcement learning (RL) to enhance this filtering.
-They achieve this by estimating proxy reward functions from available datasets and using regularization to generate more diverse candidates.
-These reward functions are inherently uncertain, raising a particularly salient challenge for scientific discovery.
-In this work, we show that existing methods, often framed as sampling proportional to a reward function, are inadequate and yield suboptimal candidates, especially in large search spaces.
-To remedy this issue, we take a robust RL approach and introduce a unified operator that seeks robustness to the uncertainty of the proxy reward function.
-This general operator targets peakier sampling distributions while encompassing known soft RL operators.
-It also leads us to a novel algorithm that identifies higher-quality, diverse candidates in both synthetic and real-world tasks.
-Ultimately, our work offers a new, flexible perspective on discrete compositional generation tasks.
+A major bottleneck in scientific discovery consists of narrowing an exponentially large set of objects, such as proteins or molecules, to a small set of promising candidates with desirable properties.
+While this process can rely on expert knowledge, recent methods leverage reinforcement learning (RL) guided by a proxy reward function to enable this filtering.
+By employing various forms of entropy regularization, these methods aim to learn samplers that generate diverse candidates that are highly rated by the proxy function.
+In this work, we make two main contributions.
+First, we show that these methods are liable to generate overly diverse, suboptimal candidates in large search spaces.
+To address this issue, we introduce a novel unified operator that combines several regularized RL operators into a general framework that better targets peakier sampling distributions.
+Secondly, we offer a novel, robust RL perspective of this filtering process.
+The regularization can be interpreted as robustness to a compositional form of uncertainty in the proxy function (i.e., the true evaluation of a candidate differs from the proxy's evaluation).
+Our analysis leads us to a novel, easy-to-use algorithm we name trajectory general mellowmax (TGM): we show it identifies higher quality, diverse candidates than baselines in both synthetic and real-world tasks.
 Code: \url{https://github.com/marcojira/tgm}.